wp-plugins/social-bartender/readme.txt

 == Installation ==

+Option 1) Use the sidebar widget

-To include the list of links in your theme, you need to place the following PHP function in the location where you want the links to appear:
+Option 2) Place the following PHP function in the location where you want the links to appear:

 `<?php social_bartender(); ?>`